x-tabdeveloping/turftopic/docs/tutorials/ideologies.md

 meaning that these dimensions were not discovered from some underlying data, but is based on experts' intuitions.
 Dimensional analysis of views is also typically conducted using surveys.

-In this tutorial we are going to look into how one could discover a **bottom-up**, data-driven Political Compass using the power of topic modelling.
+In this tutorial we are going to look into how one could discover a **bottom-up**, data-driven Political Compass using the power of topic modelling, we will look at:

+ - How to build and train a [Semantic Signal Separation ($S^3$)](../s3.md) model on our corpus
+ - How to interpret the semantic axes discovered by our model
+ - How to investigate the distribution of political parties along the discovered axes

 ## Installation